937-382-8020

 Who Needs Full Mouth Reconstruction?

-Many people have numerous dental issues throughout their mouth that make them candidates for this comprehensive approach to dental implant surgery.
-They may be missing multiple teeth, have numerous teeth that exhibit extensive decay, cracked or broken teeth, or teeth that are failing.
 For instance, if an accident damaged your jaw and teeth, you may need a full mouth reconstruction.
-If you’ve had a drug addiction of some kind, which often cause people to eat an exorbitant amount of sugar that decays their teeth, you may need tooth replacement for many or all of your teeth.
+If you’ve had a drug addiction of some kind, which often causes people to eat an exorbitant amount of sugar that decays their teeth, you may need tooth replacement for many or all of your teeth.
 Or if you’ve neglected your dental hygiene for most of your life and have significant deterioration, you may need extensive mouth surgery to remove the damage and reconstruct your smile.
 Each one of these circumstances warrants a different type of dental implant surgery, which is why it’s important to see an oral surgeon specifically.
+A dental surgeon in your area who works with artificial teeth implants can sit down with you and assess your unique case to determine which type of implant surgery will leave you with the best results.
+Your teeth are a vital part of you, and the scenarios above are all too common.
+It’s never too late to get in touch with a maxillofacial surgeon who does exceptional work to talk about restoring your smile.

 Cosmetic Dentistry Treatment Options for Full Mouth Reconstruction

 There are numerous treatment options for cosmetic dental implants.
 The treatments can include onlays, crowns, bridges, veneers, dental implants, and/or dentures.
 Some of these procedures require more ongoing maintenance than others, but all of these approaches provide the patient a complete smile makeover so they look good as new.
+The following are some of the less familiar options a dedicated maxillofacial surgeon might think about when planning a total redo of a mouth.

 Talk to a Dental Implant Dentist